Egbert-Azure/egbert-azure.Github.io/_posts/2024-07-23-Veterans-Worldcup-semi-final.md

 ---
 layout: post
 title: "ICCF Veterans World Cup 13 - Semi Final"
-description: "Finished my last games in the Semi-Finals."
+description: "Finished my last games in the Semi-Finals.
+Thanks to all of you who are following my journy.
+This is blog #40!"
 image: '/images/artyom-kabajev.jpg'
-date: 2024-07-29
+date: 2024-07-23
 tags: [ICCF, Tournaments, VWC13]
 featured: false
 ---